Visualising my Transalp bike ride

 df_meas <- meas(meas_file)

-Turn measurements into sf object:
+Turn measurements into an sf (Pebesma and Bivand 2023) object:

 sf_act_meas_points <- act_meas_points(df_meas, df_act)